 Pregnancy is a double edged sword — some people are ecstatic when they find out they are pregnant, because they really want a baby.
 For others, testing positive is just the opposite.
 If you don't want to have a baby (whether right now or ever) learning you are pregnant or even thinking you might be pregnant can be totally overwhelming and stressful, to say the least.

 If you're in this second category, know that there are options out there for you.
 Abortion is an extremely low-risk, safe procedure that won't impact your ability to have babies in the future.
-And you can always have your baby and give it up for adoption, to help out a family unable to have one of their own.
 Whatever you choose, remember that it is your choice to make.